gautam7250/gautam7250/README.md

-- 👋 Hi, I’m @gautam7250
+- 👋 Hi, I’m Gautam Sharma
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science And Data Analytics Role
 - 🌱 I’m currently learning  Data Science and Tableau and POWER BI and SQL and MYSQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...